asyncPranav/Obsidian/Java notes/05 - this Keyword.md

 # **6. Using `this` to Pass the Current Object**

 - `this` can be used to **pass the current object** as an argument to another method.
-- This is useful for method chaining and callback mechanisms.
+- This is useful for method chaining and callback mechanisms and builder patterns .

 **Example:**